tyr7z/zombsroyale/src/content/docs/ingame/intro.md

 ],
 ```

+In this object:
-- `index` is the randomized RPC sub-type id for each lobby connection.
+- `index` is the randomized RPC sub-type id.
-- `internalId` is a hash-like internal identifier of the C# inheriting class of `InRpc` or `OutRpc` game types.
+- `internalId` is a hash-like internal identifier of the C# inheriting class of `InRpc` or `OutRpc` game types (in this case of "SetPlatformRpc").
-- `unknownBool1` is actually unknown.
+- `isArray` and determines if the RPC can be sent multiple times on the same packet as an array.
-- `parameters` contains the parameter structure of a given RPC.
+- `parameters` contains the parameter structure of the RPC.

-In our sample, the first parameter is of type [String](https://zombsroyale.wiki/reference/rpc-parameter-types/#string-3) which in this case represents the string "Web" in 4 bytes `3, 87, 101, 98` (the first byte is the string length and the rest are the characters in ASCII).
-The rest of the bytes of our outgoing RPC sample of type [Uint8](https://zombsroyale.wiki/reference/rpc-parameter-types/#uint8-8) are just to confuse the reverse-engineer but they are still required.
+In our "SetPlatformRpc" sample, the first parameter is of type [String](https://zombsroyale.wiki/reference/rpc-parameter-types/#string-3) which in this case represents the string "Web" in 4 bytes `3, 87, 101, 98`, where the first byte is the string length and the rest are the "Web" characters in ASCII.
+The rest of the bytes of our outgoing RPC sample are of type [Uint8](https://zombsroyale.wiki/reference/rpc-parameter-types/#uint8-8) and are there just to confuse the reverse-engineer by randomizing the RPC structures on each lobby.

+If we ignore the dummy type 8 (Uint8) randomized parameters on this packet we are left with just the string "Web".
+So we now know the "SetPlatformRpc" sends a platform string that can be "Web", "Windows", "Android" or "iOS".
+The SetPlatformRpc is special because the server wont show the client ingame until it receives it, which makes it essential for bots to send it.